How do home carers charge?

 Live-in care can help a loved one get better after illness or support them to stay safe and comfortable at home.
 It’s also a good choice when they need extra help with medication or mobility and require around the clock support.

 How much does care cost?

 How much care costs for your loved one depends on a number of factors including income and savings.
-It can depend on location as care tends to cost more if you live in the south rather than the north.
+It can depend on location as elderly care tends to cost more if you live in the south rather than the north.

 But it can also depend on what kind of care a loved one needs.
 Do they require specialised dementia care or simply someone to pop in and check that they’re coping okay?